mollymeissner/learning-journal/README.md

 Choosing a Text Editor

-I chose to doanload the Text Editor, Atom, rather than sticking with the Text Editor, "Text Edit" that comes with my Mac computer already.
-This decision was based on the fact that Atom was created by GitHub and has a seemless integration with GitHub, making it easy to edit code between the two platforms.
-Atom also provides more advanced features and allows you to code faster than Text Edit.
+I chose to doanload the Text Editor, VS Code, rather than sticking with the Text Editor, "Text Edit" that comes with my Mac computer already.
+This decision was based on the fact that VS Code is recommended by Code Fellows.
+It provides more advanced features and allows you to code faster using shortcuts.
+You can also doanload extensions for css styling or other tools.

 Definition Cheat Sheet of Terms (on Linux):
 The Command Line (or terminal): a text based interface to the system.
 Enter commands by typing them on the keyboard and feedback will be given to you similarly as text.